Mrs. Jennifer Whitfield

 The College Counseling office seeks to support the mission of Founders Classical Academy and help students to determine their post-secondary plans and understand the college search, application, and selection process.
 While we realize that not every student will attend college, or perhaps not attend immediately, it is our goal that our graduates have excellent college opportunities from which to choose, and that we have provided them with the resources and guidance to pursue these opportunities.

 In many ways, college preparation begins the moment a student walks through the doors of Founders.
 They are given opportunities to grow intellectually, philosophically, morally, and socially.
 They are encouraged to think deeply and live well, and to develop the habits of a lifelong learner.
 In order to be well-prepared for the college selection process, students should seek challenges, work hard in their studies, develop their character, and pursue happiness.

 Choosing a college requires time, effort, and thought.
 The college counseling office strives to make the college search and application process both efficient and effective.
 As students see their choices develop, they will discover that it is time well spent.

 Manage Your Applications Using Naviance

-Naviance is a college and success planning tool designed to help high school students that provide tools to explore personal, college, and career interests, and to manage the college application process.
+Naviance is a college and success planning tool designed to help high school students that provides tools to explore personal, college and career interests, and to manage the college application process.
 With Naviance, families stay informed on student progress, and teachers and staff are enabled to support student needs.

 Naviance is accessible from any computer or mobile phone and allows students to: